-Our story was printed in "The Goat Magazine", a publication that is no longer in print.:
+Our story was printed in "The Goat Magazine", which is no longer in print.

 What's it like to move 60 goats, 3 dogs, a cat, and a llama (not to mention all your worldly possessions) across the country?
 You're probably thinking, "What are you, NUTS?!"

 But that's exactly what we did — In August, 2006, Goat Brushers Kikos sold their brushing business to a couple from Grass Valley, California, and in September moved "bag, baggage, and breeding stock Kikos" as well as a few other critters a total of 2200 miles to a new ranch in Arkansas.
 It was a rough trip, through both heat and rain, but everyone arrived safe and healthy!